Panchamihegde/WiSpyShield/README.md

         or
        Right-click → Open With → Your browser (Chrome, Firefox, etc.)

        ⚠️ Important: This code is a frontend prototype only.
-Full functionality requires connecting to the hardware components (Raspberry Pi and ESP8266) and integrating backend logic.
+Full functionality requires connecting to the hardware components (Raspberry Pi and ESP8266) and integrating backend logic

 ### **Hardware Setup Diagram**